Litote/kmongo/kmongo-kdoc/docs/performance.md

 Bson deserialization is a key factor to measure performance of KMongo, as usually you retrieve more data from MongoDB than you send to the db.

-> **kotlinx serialization** mapping is not ye benchmarked (as it is currently in alpha mode)
-> A new benchmark will be released in the next version.

 ## Complete deserialization

 The benchmark sources are available in [github](https://github.com/Litote/kmongo/tree/master/kmongo-benchmark).